mentalhealthmodels/nmhsmn_web/content/blog/resources/planner-resources/talks/covid-sky.md

 **Type**: Webinar

-**Presenters**: Hickie, Ian and Occhipinti, Jo-An and Sturgess, Julie and Iorfino, Frank and Lawson, Kenny and Hamilton, Matthew
+**Presenters**: Hickie, Ian and Occhipinti, Jo-An and Sturgess, Julie and Iorfino, Frank and Lawson, Kenny and Hamilton, Matthew.

 **Institution**: Brain and Mind Centre, University of Sydney